 A benefit of pressing smaller weights than commercial extractions is that you can do away with press bags when pressing flower.
 The natural structure of the flower will keep the majority of your flower together and prevent it from running with your oil.
 It’s only when pressing finer materials (i.e. kief, sift, pollen, or bubble hash, etc.) into rosin that a press bag will become beneficial because these materials are loose and fine.
-Pressing fine materials without a screen bag increases the risk of running with your oil during extraction, making it more difficult to collect your fresh rosin afterwards without plant matter.
+Pressing fine materials without a screen bag increases the risk of running with your oil during extraction, making it more difficult to collect your fresh rosin afterward without plant matter.

-When pressing fine materials, we recommend using 25-micron bags at most, and keeping the dimensions of the bag smaller than the plates themselves.
+When pressing fine materials, we recommend using 25-micron bags at most and keeping the dimensions of the bag smaller than the plates themselves.
 This micron count will prevent your materials from running with the freshly extracted rosin without adversely affecting your results.

-With the design of your press, your material will be compressed into the proper shape and thickness to maximize heat-transfer through your material and result in the best possible extraction.
+With the design of your press, your material will be compressed into the proper shape and thickness to maximize heat transfer through your material and result in the best possible extraction.
 We recommend pressing one to four grams (1-4 grams) of bubble or kief in one press.
-Adjust your plates upwards by rotating the adjusting nut to your right (counter clockwise) about 1/4 to 1/2 turn.
+Adjust your plates upwards by rotating the adjusting nut to your right (counterclockwise) about 1/4 to 1/2 turn.
 Lower your temps and increase your times, start at 190ºF for 120 seconds.
 This will increase your achievable yields and ensure the life of your press for years to come!